aeciopires/aeciopires/README.md

 - 🇧🇷 I'm from Brazil.
 - I have hands-on experience implementing and optimizing infrastructure as a code.
-- I'm passionate about DevOps/FinOps culture to share knowledge and redure cloud costs.
+- I'm passionate about DevOps/FinOps culture to share knowledge and reduce cloud costs.
 - Proficient in AWS and GCP.

 Certifications: